ncase/anxiety/scenes/act1.md

 {{/if}}

 {{if _.whitebread}}
-b: All you ever do is just panic about the unhealthy food options and think about how every tiny bit is going to kill you.
+b: All you ever do is worry about how the unhealthy food options are going to kill you.
 {{/if}}

 ```